bennysun1/ds334_final_project/README.md

 The analysis utilizes three primary data sources:

-1. **Betting Markets Data**: Data from Intrade, which where people trade contracts regarding whether a Democrat 🫏 or Republican 🐘 presidential candidate will win a certain state for the 2008 and 2012 election cycles.
+1. **Betting Markets Data**: Data from Intrade, where people trade contracts regarding whether a Democrat 🫏 or Republican 🐘 presidential candidate will win a certain state for the 2008 and 2012 election cycles.
 The market price of a contract varies depending on its sales.
 This data provide insights into the predicted outcomes of the elections based on the betting behavior of participants with market prices ranging from 0 to 100.

 2. **Polling Data**: Data from various polling organizations for the 2008 and 2012 Election cycle, which capture public opinion on candidates and issues leading up to the elections.